Clemson vs. Miami (FL) Predictions, College Basketball BetMGM Promo Codes, & Picks - January 3

 - Pick OU: Under (155.5)

-Clemson has gone 8-3-0 against the spread, while Miami (FL)'s ATS record this season is 4-5-0.
-The Tigers have hit the over in eight games, while Hurricanes games have gone over five times.
-The two teams combine to score 167 points per game, 11.5 more points than this matchup's total.
+Clemson is 8-3-0 against the spread, while Miami (FL)'s ATS record this season is 4-5-0.
+The Tigers have an 8-3-0 record hitting the over, while games involving the Hurricanes have a record of 5-4-0 when it comes to hitting the over.
+The teams score 167 points per game, 11.5 more points than this matchup's total.

 Bet on this or any college basketball matchup at BetMGM